 Consult your doctor for the appropriate treatment plan.

 Amniotic Membrane Transplant (AMT; Prokera) is a lot less scary than it sounds.
 AMT takes donor placenta tissue and places it into a contact lens, which is inserted into your eye.
 The procedure takes less than 3 minutes and is relatively low risk.
 Your eye then absorbs the amniotic tissue in approx 3 days and up to 2 weeks, depending on the patient.
 AMT historically was more typically used for severe eye injuries or severe dry eye patients, however it is now a treatment option for moderate dry eye patients, or patients who experience neuropathic pain with otherwise an healthy ocular surface.
 For reasons not exactly known, it is hypothesized that the donor tissue contains growth factors and stem cells which can help heal and grow your ocular surface and nerves.

 I've personally had a lot of success with topical Azithromycin, compared to steriods and other eye drops, I've had the most immediate symptomatic relief from topical Azithromycin and I can feel my oils flowing much better immediately.
 Unfortunately, topical Azithromycin is not easily available in Canada despite approved by Health Canada.
-Azyter is topical Azithromycin in a preservatives free format available in EU and Hong Kong, while AzaSite contains preservatives and available in the USA.
 You can get it made in Canada by a compounding pharmacy for around $30 per month.

 Autologous Serum are tears made from your own blood.
 Your blood is drawn, then spun to remove red blood cells, and the remaining serum is diluted with saline to create natural tears.
 For reasons not exactly known, it is hypothesized that the autologous serum tears contain nutrients, growth and anti-inflammatory factors that can heal and improve your ocular surface.